th3r3dfox/silksong-tracker/docs/TECHNICAL_DOCUMENTATION.md

 ### 5.1 What Are Flags

-Flags are internal variables stored in the Silksong save file that record the player’s progress and actions.
+Flags are internal variables stored in the Silksong save file that record the player's progress and actions.
 Each flag represents a specific state in the game: a collected item, a defeated boss, or a completed quest.

 Example of flags inside a decoded save file: